-And the fact that nobody else has mentioned this earlier further compounds the image of surgeons as pompous and overbearing.
-It is surely not possible that the surgeon signed his initials in secret.
+He has admitted to doing this to two patients, and we know from the court hearing that this was done in the presence of others.
+The fact that none of his colleagues had mentioned this earlier, compounds the stereotyped image of surgeons as pompous and overbearing.
 There must always have been other theatre staff there to see – scrub nurses, anaesthetists, junior doctors.
 Why did nobody speak up sooner?

-What is wrong with this case is not that the patient was harmed (which they were not).
-It’s that the surgeon used the patient for his own gratification.
+What is wrong with this case is not necessarily that the patient was harmed, it’s that the surgeon used the patient for his own gratification.